mmdl-westlake/ML4MoS2NT_ElectronicStructures/README.md

 ## Notes

-- The fine-tuned CHGNet and trained DeepH-E3 models in this repository are specifically for \ce{MoS2} systems (monolayer and nanotubes).
+- The fine-tuned CHGNet and trained DeepH-E3 models in this repository are specifically for MoS2 systems (monolayer and nanotubes).
-- Please refer to the paper for details about the model architectures, training procedures, and scientific findings.
+- Please refer to the paper for details about the research.
 ---

 ## Citation

 If you use this code or dataset, please cite:

-> An Atlas of Chirality-Dependent Electronic Structures of \ce{MoS2} Nanotubes from Deep Learning
+> An Atlas of Chirality-Dependent Electronic Structures of MoS2 Nanotubes from Deep Learning

 ---